 Do it for the addict walking by who doesn’t know that hope is found in our rooms!
+Even during COVID-19 it’s important to get info about our program of freedom to the still suffering addict, and the general public.
 If your group is interested in doing a flier drive, or simply requesting that a library or rec center or carry out in your area post or stock an NA flier, please choose from the following ASC-approved fliers.
 Other options are available; for more info please contact the COASCNA PR committee member Paul M at COASCNA@gmail.com.
 The PR subcommittee will be happy to share its experience, strength and hope with doing flier drives.

 - Newer pull tab flier

 - Pull tab flier

 - The following flier is meant to be double sided, and 1/3 of a page after cutting

 If your group has reopened, is considering whether to reopen, or switch to virtual or a hybrid meeting, here are many resources to help you consider your decisions and how to move forward.

 Here is a link to the New England Region’s (nerna.org) “Our Virtual Presence” packet for sessions 1-3.
 There are notes, slides, bulletins and lots of other useful info to consider during your group consciences.
 NERNA PACKET

 Click on this link to be taken to over 40 booklets, IPs (Informational Pamphlets) and Group Readings that are available free of charge at the NA World Services website.
 The list also includes the White Booklet in American Sign Language.